This easy vegan traditional vegetable curry recipe is so easy and simple to cook yet tastes amazing.

 Vegan Veggie Curry

-The basic ingredients for this easy veggie curry sauce is peanut butter, onion, garlic, celery, carrot, curry powder, garam masala, creamed coconut and vegetable stock.
-All these flavours work together to provide a traditional curry sauce similar to the ones popular at British chip shops.
+The basic ingredients for this best ever vegetable curry sauce is peanut butter, onion, garlic, celery, carrot, curry powder, garam masala, creamed coconut and vegetable stock.
+All these flavours work together to provide a traditional curry sauce similar to the ones popular at British chip shops ot take-outs.

 Chuck in a load of your favourite vegetables and cook everything up and that's all there is to it.
 I simply use whatever veggies I happen to have in my fridge or freezer.
 Although sweet potato, frozen peas and corn are generally a must as my kids love them.

-If your allergic to nuts or just don't like peanut butter you could sub out the peanut butter for an extra tablespoon of creamed coconut.
+If your allergic to nuts or just don't like peanut butter you could sub out the peanut butter for an extra tablespoon or two of creamed coconut.
 Or perhaps use some sunflower seed butter although I have never tested this curry with this type of seed butter.
+Almond or cashew butter would also work just as well.

 However if you can't access any creamed coconut try subbing it for a ¼ cup of desiccated coconut either as it is or whizz the coconut to a fine powder using a blender or a nut/coffee bean grinder.
 I have used desiccated coconut a few times and it works perfectly well.

-This easy vegan vegetable curry is the perfect dish for using up leftover cooked vegetables.
+This easy vegan vegetable curry is simply the best curry for vegans, vegetarians, plant-based, and anyone looking to eat more vegetables!
+This veggie curry recipe is so good for using up leftover cooked vegetables.
 Frozen vegetables work well too.
 As do slightly wilted vegetables lurking around the fridge!
-And reduced vegetables from the bargain bucket of the supermarket are perfect.
+Also reduced vegetables from the bargain bucket of the supermarket are perfect, they will be given a new lease of life within the rich curry sauce.

-Leftovers can be stored in the fridge within a covered container for up to 3 days.
-Or frozen for 4-6 months.
-Defrost completely before reheating.
+Leftovers can be stored within a covered container in the refrigerator for up to 3 days.
+Or frozen for 2-3 months.
+Thaw within the refrigerator, before reheating.

-Leftovers can be reheated in a pan by bringing to a simmer, reheat for 3-4 months until piping hot.
-Add an extra splash of veggie stock to loosen the sauce if necessary.
+Leftovers can be reheated in a non-stick pan by bringing to a simmer, and heating for 3-4 minutes until piping hot.
+Add an extra splash of vegetable broth or coconut milk to loosen the sauce if necessary.

 Yes.
 It is easy to prepare this recipe as gluten-free with a few considerations.
-Ensure that your vegan stock is certified gluten-free, and that your curry powder and garam masala does not have added ingredients that may contain gluten.
+Ensure that your vegetable broth is certified gluten-free, and that your curry powder and garam masala does not have added ingredients that may contain gluten.

 A few ideas: